Healing Diastasis Recti And Pelvic Floor After Childbirth With Nutrition

-Requires adjustments to alignment and load bearing, entire core musculature reconnection and strengthening, great nutrition, hydration… and rebuilding collagen.
+This requires adjustments to alignment and load-bearing, entire core musculature reconnection and strengthening, great nutrition, hydration… and rebuilding collagen.

 The very fabulous Jessica Drummond was my guest speaker at the MUTUVation Houston workshop in October 2014, and her session blew everyone away with new knowledge and insights on hormone health and healing through nutrition.
 This guest post deals with one of the issues that came up during this session, and that has been raised before in our customer group.
 Here Jessica shares her extremely educated response to the question: